Written by Vic Hancock Fell, Founder and Director of Fair Development.

 Now feels like the right time for me personally to take a step back from international development work and minimise my own power in this space in doing so.
 I’m really passionate about encouraging others to start this journey whether that is in their own professional lives or within their organisation.

-If you would like to learn more about our #ShiftThePower journey so far at Raising Futures you can join my colleague Mary Mwangi and I for a 20-minute session about what we’ve learned so far, at the Small Charity Virtual Conference with Fundraising Everywhere.
+Want to learn more about our #ShiftThePower journey so far at Raising Futures?
+My colleague Mary Mwangi and I spoke about this at Fundraising Everywhere’s Small Charity Virtual Conference 2022.

 "In their current form, we simply don't need INGOs, unless they are going to #shiftthepower: how do international civic organisations empower and support the local? is the main question that needs to be asked."
 Irungu Houghton, Executive Director of Amnesty International in Kenya